-A Better Course is again the proud recipient of a Food Insecurity Nutrition Incentive program grant, known as Market Match in California, for 2017-18.
+A Better Course is again the proud recipient of a Food Insecurity Nutrition Incentive program grant, known as Market Match in California, for 2018-19.
 The program operates at the Alemany Farmers’ Market, which opened in 1943 and was California’s first farmers’ market.
+The 2018/19 Market Match incentive program is expected to be offered starting February 2019.

 What is Market Match?